Daniel Caesar

 Ashton Dumar Norwill Simmonds (born April 5, 1995), known professionally as Daniel Caesar, is a Canadian singer and songwriter.
-After independently building a following through the release of two critically acclaimed EPs, Praise Break (2014) and Pilgrim's Paradise (2015), Caesar released his debut studio album, Freudian, in August 2017, which garnered widespread critical acclaim.
-He released his second studio album, Case Study 01, in June 2019.
-In March 2021, Caesar was featured alongside Giveon on Justin Bieber's single "Peaches", which serves as his first number-one song on the US Billboard Hot 100.
+After independently building a following through the release of two EPs, Praise Break (2014) and Pilgrim's Paradise (2015), Caesar released his debut studio album, Freudian, in 2017, which received three Grammy Award nominations.
+He released his second studio album, Case Study 01, in 2019.
+Caesar featured alongside Giveon on Justin Bieber's 2021 single "Peaches", his first number-one song on the US Billboard Hot 100.
+Caesar's third studio album, Never Enough (2023), is his first release under Republic Records.
+In 2025, Caesar released his fourth studio album Son of Spergy, inspired by reconcilliation with his parents.

-Life and career
+Early life

 Ashton Dumar Norwill Simmonds was born on April 5, 1995, in the Scarborough district of Toronto, Ontario, and raised in Oshawa.
-He is the second eldest of four children to his mother Hollace and father Norwill Simmonds, a pastor and gospel singer who released his first album as a high school student in Jamaica.
+He is the second eldest of four children to his mother Hollace Burnett-Simmonds and father Norwill Simmonds, a gospel singer who released his first album as a high school student in Jamaica.
 Caesar attended the Seventh-day Adventist Church and private school in Oshawa.
 He is of Bajan and Jamaican descent.
 Caesar grew up in church, singing before his father's congregation in Oshawa.
 He was raised listening to soul and gospel delivered through musicality and religion, even though his parents were cautious of temptations that came with music.
-Caesar longed for the city, which was an hour’s drive from his home.
+Caesar longed for the city, which was a one hour drive from his home.